sjg20/u-boot/doc/develop/bootstd.rst

 ordering is used, based on the bootmeth sequence numbers, which can be controlled by aliases.

-The :doc:`../usage/bootmeth` operates in the same way as setting this variable.
+The :ref:`usage/bootmeth:bootmeth command` (`bootmeth order`) operates in the same way as setting this variable.

 Bootdev uclass